-From Boesz, C. C. and Fischer, P. L. (2010) 'International cooperation to ensure research integrity', in M. S. Anderson and N. H. Steneck (eds.)
+From Boesz, C. C. and Fischer, P. L. (2010) International cooperation to ensure research integrity', in M. S. Anderson and N. H. Steneck (eds.)
 International Research Collaborations: Much to be gained, many ways to get in trouble.
 New York: Routledge, p.129.

-When traicelogists work internationally, they should be cognizant of possible conflicts in national regulations.
-As Boesz and Fischer note, 'all parties need to agree in advance how compliance with national laws and rules will be assured' (2010, p.120).
+When toxicologists work-internationally, they should be cognizant of possible conflicts in national regulations.
+As Boesz and Fis:her note, 'all parties need to agree it advance how compliance with national laws and rule; will be assured' (2019, p.
+129).